JohnAdriaan/Edison/README.md

 ![The bare Intel® Edison](Images/Edison.png)

 I've placed an Australian $2 coin (20.5mm, which is halfway between a US penny and nickel, albeit thicker) as a size comparison.
-(And yes, that explains my spelling, with all those extra 'u's, and 's's instead of 'z's!)

 I immediately ordered one with a number of Blocks:
 * The [Starter Pack](https://www.sparkfun.com/products/13276), containing: